Miami University: Residential life

-Residential life is a primary characteristic of the undergraduate education at Miami University and is embedded in the university's Mission Statement.
-Miami University requires first and second year students to live on campus.
-Elliott and Stoddard Halls are two of the oldest remaining buildings on campus today.
-Built in 1828 and 1835 respectively, they continue to be used as dormitories and are considered two of the most prestigious dorms to live in.
-They are also listed on the National Register of Historic Places.
+Miami University requires first and second-year students to live on campus.
+Elliott and Stoddard Halls, built in 1828 and 1835 respectively, are used as dormitories.
+They are listed on the National Register of Historic Places.
 The campus has a total of 46 residence halls, the newest of which opened in 2018.
-The residence halls are organized into eight quads throughout campus:
+The residence halls are organized into eight quads throughout campus.